brotatotes/bht-automation/bht gen 3/Acts/Chapter 27/Acts 27 7 bht.md

 # Acts 27:7 Commentary Help Text

 ## BHT:
-The ship's journey from Myra to Cnidus was impeded by contrary winds, causing them to sail slowly for many days.
-Seeking shelter, they sailed under the protection of Crete to ease the impact of the wind.
-The prevailing N.W. winds in the Mediterranean during that season created challenges for their progress.
-Had it not been for the opposing wind, they could have completed the distance in a single day.
-Understanding these geographical and meteorological obstacles enhances our comprehension of their arduous voyage.
+The ship in question encountered numerous difficulties while sailing from Myra to Cnidus due to contrary winds.
+These opposing winds, specifically the prevailing northwesterly winds during the summer months, hindered their progress, forcing them to sail slowly and with great effort for multiple days.
+To find some respite from the wind, they opted to sail under the lee of Crete, benefiting from the relative shelter and favorable current.
+Nonetheless, despite the challenging conditions, the crew did not abandon their determination to continue the voyage.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "We learn from the sailing directions for the Mediterranean, that, throughout the whole of that sea, but mostly in the eastern half, including the Adriatic and Archipelago, N.W. winds prevail in the summer months..." (commentary)
+1. "We learn from the sailing directions for the Mediterranean, that, throughout the whole of that sea, but mostly in the eastern half, including the Adriatic and Archipelago, N.W. winds prevail in the summer months..."
-2. "With N.W. winds the ship could work up from Myra to Cnidus; because, until she reached that point, she had the advantage of a weather shore, under the lee of which she would have smooth water." (commentary)
+2. "With N.W. winds the ship could work up from Myra to Cnidus; because, until she reached that point, she had the advantage of a weather shore, under the lee of which she would have smooth water, and as formerly mentioned, a westerly current; but it would be slowly and with difficulty."
-3. "At Cnidus that advantage ceased." (commentary)
+3. "At Cnidus that advantage ceased."

 ### Jamieson-Fausset-Brown:
 1. "sailed slowly many days—owing to contrary winds."
-2. "and scarce-"with difficulty."
+2. "scarce—with difficulty."
 3. "But for the contrary wind they might have made the distance from Myra (one hundred thirty miles) in one day."

 ### Albert Barnes: